It is the 2nd ship model. I chose Tamiya’s Abukuma which is easy to make. I built it in December 2014.

 I realized the reason that this kit can be recommended to a battleship beginner because a manual is easy to understand and easy to assemble very much.

 I wonder my next kit is one of Fujimi’s high detailed kit.
-Some of the Fujimi’s battleship kits have a name for super detailed high quality kit.
+Some of the Fujimi’s battleship kits have a name for the super detailed high-quality kit.